Anttthony/MH1823/README.md

 The mh1823POD software uses R, of course, and it also uses several R packages, most of which come with the basic R installation.
 You will need to install several required ancillary R packages.
-This is easy – within the R console, enter this command: install.packages(c("tcltk2", "survival", "xlsx", "numDeriv
+This is easy – within the R console, enter this command: install.packages(c("tcltk2", "survival", "xlsx", "numDeriv"))